allmaps/allmaps/packages/analyze/README.md

 First, create an Analyzer instance from a ProtoGeoreferencedMap, GeoreferencedMap or WarpedMap.

-> [!NOTE]
-> A *ProtoGeoreferencedMap* is a type used in this package to describe a basic version of a GeoreferencedMap containing only (and maybe) GCPs and a mask, but not necessarily following the schema's defined in [@allmaps/annotation](../../packages/annotation/).

 ```js
 import { parseAnnotation } from '@allmaps/annotation'
 import { Analyzer } from '@allmaps/analyze'